logo

 There are some local food specialties to consider trying while visiting New York City:

-bagels - try at Brooklyn Bagel or Liberty Bagel
+bagels - try @ Brooklyn Bagel (several locations, including Chelsea) or Liberty Bagel (several locations, including Midtown)

-black and white cookies - try at Zaro's Family Bakery
+black and white cookies - try @ Zaro's Family Bakery (several locations)

-halal food - try at The Halal Guys (Midtown near the intersection of 6th Avenue and W 53rd St.)
+halal food - try @ The Halal Guys (Midtown near the intersection of 6th Avenue and W 53rd St.)

-hot dogs - try at Nathan's Famous (Coney Island in Brooklyn)
+hot dogs - try @ Gray's Papaya (Upper West Side) or Nathan's Famous (Coney Island, Brooklyn)

-New York-style cheesecake - try at Junior's (Times Square) or Eileen's Special Cheesecake (Soho)
+New York-style cheesecake - try @ Junior's (Times Square), Eileen's Special Cheesecake (Soho), or Veniero's (East Village)

-New York-style pizza - try at Joe's Pizza (several locations in Manhattan) or John's of Bleecker Street (Greenwich Village)
+New York-style pizza - try @ John's of Bleecker Street (Greenwich Village) or Joe's Pizza (several locations in Manhattan)

-pastrami sandwiches - try at Katz Delicatessen (Lower East Side) or Pastrami Queen (Upper East Side)
+pastrami sandwiches - try @ Katz Delicatessen (Lower East Side), Sarge's Deli (Murray Hill), or Pastrami Queen (Upper East Side)

-peroigi sandwiches - try at Little Poland (Stuyvesant), Baba's Pierogies (Brooklyn), or Pierozek (Brooklyn)
+peroigi sandwiches - try @ Little Poland (Stuyvesant), Veselka (Ukranian Village), Baba's Pierogies (Brooklyn), or Pierozek (Brooklyn)

-While visiting NYC, you should also try cookies from Levain Bakery and pork, chicken, and/or steak tacos from one of the Los Tacos #1 locations.
+While visiting NYC, you should also try the pork, chicken, and/or steak tacos from any one of the Los Tacos #1 locations.
+They are the best tacos my wife and I have found in the our travels across the U.S.

 Best Hamburgers in NYC: